-More than Sixty Years of Historic Annapolis
+More than Seventy Years of Historic Annapolis

 Historic Annapolis grew out of a grassroots effort to preserve the outstanding architectural legacy of Maryland’s capital city.
 Since its inception in 1952, our organization has been instrumental in saving or protecting hundreds of historic buildings in the heart of the city.
 We’ve helped to block outsized new construction that would have detracted from the city’s historic character and special charm.
 Annapolis is now a revitalization success story in which preservation of its unique historical identity has contributed to a thriving economy and high quality of life.